Katherine L. Worsnick, MPAS, PA-C | Caring Medical Regenerative Medicine Clinics, Fort Myers, Florida

 In the present study, the researchers wrote: PRP modulates the repair and regeneration of damaged articular cartilage in the joints and delays the degeneration of cartilage by stimulation of mesenchymal stem cell migration, proliferation, and differentiation into articular chondrocytes (the cells of cartilage).

-What this last sentence means is that stem cells in the knees, responsible for repair on many levels, migrate because PRP call them to the site of the injury, proliferate – make more of themselves, differentiate – change themselves into cartilage.
+- What this last sentence means is that stem cells in the knees, responsible for repair on many levels, migrate because PRP called them to the site of the injury, proliferate – make more of themselves, differentiate – change themselves into cartilage.

 Is PRP a better knee lubricant than hyaluronic acid?

 Prior to a PRP recommendation your provider may have discussed, suggested or injected hyaluronic acid.
 This injection treatment adds a lubricant into the knee to help cushion and protect the joint from further damage.
 Some of you may recognize these brand names for this treatment: Provisc, Orthovisc, Euflexxa, GenVisc, Hyalgan, Healon, Amvisc Plus, et al.